dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ![sundial](./images/sundial.png)

 Finally, consider the following snippet (no matter how bad it is).
+Just get an idea of what it does 💀.

 ```fennel
 (defwidget _sundial []